Santhosh-Ganesan2004/Air-Quality-Monitoring-System/README.md

 ---

 ## Results and Discussion
 The IoT-based monitoring system successfully tracks gas concentration and temperature in real time.
-Testing has shown accurate readings and reliable alerts through the Blynk app, making this system a practical solution for ensuring environmental safety.
+Testing has shown accurate readings and reliable alerts through the Blynk app and registered gmail, making this system a practical solution for ensuring environmental safety.
+Also the data is stored in firebase API for future usage and analysis.

 ---